Expressions

 value is written with a null

 literal.
-It’s not an identifier and doesn’t refer to any object.
-It’s also not an instance of a primitive type.
+It is not an identifier and does not refer to any object.
+It is also not an instance of a primitive type.
 Instead, null

 represents a lack of identification and the intentional absence of any value.